saishyam43-oss/flowgrid-activation-quality-diagnosis/README.md

 ## ⚡ Executive TL;DR

-Flowgrid’s activation metrics appear healthy on the surface, with ~98% of accounts triggering an activation event.
+When I first looked at Flowgrid’s activation metrics, they appeared strong: ~98% of accounts triggered an activation event.
-However, when activation is measured as **sustained, collaborative usage**, the true habit rate collapses to **0.24%**.
+But when I reframed activation as **sustained, collaborative usage**, the true habit rate collapsed to **0.24%**.

-This analysis shows that Flowgrid reliably delivers first value.
+I found that Flowgrid reliably delivers first value.
-It is failing to **reinforce that value through collaboration and breadth of usage**.
+What it fails to do is **reinforce that value through collaboration and breadth of usage**.

-The result is a system that reports success while quietly accumulating churn risk.
+As a result, the product reports success while quietly accumulating churn risk.

 The gap is not incremental.
 It is structural.

+---

 ## 🧭 How to Read This (2 minutes)

-- If you have limited time, read the **Executive TL;DR** and review the **Executive Dashboard**.
+- If you’re short on time, read the **Executive TL;DR** and scan the **Executive Dashboard**.
-- If you want the diagnosis, continue through **Where Activation Breaks** and **What Predicts Real Success**.
+- If you want the diagnosis, focus on **Where Activation Breaks** and **What Predicts Real Success**.
 - If you care about decision rigor, read **Metric Lineage & Hardening** and **Insights → Product Decisions**.

-This document is written to be skimmed first and read deeply second.
+I wrote this document to be skimmed first and read deeply second.

 ---

 ## 📊 Executive Dashboard (Decision View)

-The dashboard below is intentionally constrained to answer one question:
+I designed this dashboard to answer one question only:

 **Are we building real habit, or reporting activity as success?**

-It contains no filters or exploratory views.
+It contains no filters or exploratory views by design.
-Each visual exists to support a specific product decision.
+Every visual exists to support a specific product decision.

 ![Flowgrid Executive Dashboard](dashboard/looker_overview.png)